 What is sertraline?

-Sertraline is a medication that has been used to treat depression, obsessive-compulsive disorder, panic disorder, post-traumatic stress disorder, premenstrual dysphoric disorder (a severe form of premenstrual syndrome), and social phobia.
+Sertraline is a medication that has been used to treat depression, anxiety, obsessive-compulsive disorder, panic disorder, post-traumatic stress disorder, premenstrual dysphoric disorder (a severe form of premenstrual syndrome), and social phobia.
 Sertraline belongs to the class of antidepressants known as selective serotonin reuptake inhibitors (SSRIs).
 A brand name for sertraline is Zoloft®.

 I take sertraline.
 Can it make it harder for me to get pregnant?